A multidimensional generalization of Symanzik polynomials: Introduction

 \subsection{Structure of the paper}

-Section \ref{sec:duality} is devoted to the generalization in an abstract setting, and to the important duality theorem (Theorem \ref{thm:duality}) linking Symanzik polynomials to the well-known Kirchhoff theorem.
+Section~\ref{5:sec:duality} is devoted to the generalization in an abstract setting, and to the important duality theorem (Theorem~\ref{5:thm:duality}) linking Symanzik polynomials to the well-known Kirchhoff theorem.
 In the third section we develop applications of Symanzik polynomials to geometry.
-The two last sections follow Sections 2 and 3 of \cite{Ami16}.
-Section \ref{sec:exchange_graph} describes a combinatorial result about what we call the exchange graph of a matroid, which is needed for the last section.
+In Section~\ref{5:sec:deletion_contraction} we generalize some other properties of these polynomials thanks to matroids over hyperfields.
+The two last sections follow Sections 2 and 3 of~\cite{Ami19} and generalize the results of this paper to our setting.
+Section~\ref{5:sec:exchange_graph} describes a combinatorial result about what we call the exchange graph of a matroid, which is needed for the last section.
 In this last section, we state and prove the stability theorem.